tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 This is a [great resource](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps) on setting the command as a cron job.

+We recommend that you setup your inventories to sync *every 24 hours*, this will keep your resource inventory up to date and accurate over time.

 ### Transforming your data

 If your document is not formatted as the above, not to worry.